 Admin Portal

-All authentication services and account management services of organizations using SingleID, as well as the establishment and configuration of security policies, are managed through the Admin Portal.
+All authentication services and account management services of organizations using the SingleID service, as well as the establishment and configuration of security policies, are managed through the Admin Portal.

-Users who can access the Admin Portal to configure and manage the system are called administrators, and through the Admin Portal’s management functions, they can integrate the organization’s business systems without restriction and define security policies to access each business system.
+A user who can access the Admin Portal to configure and manage the system is called an administrator, and through the Admin Portal’s management functions, they can integrate the organization’s business systems without restriction and define security policies for accessing each business system.

-The administrative functions provided by the Admin Portal are as follows.
+The management functions provided by the Admin Portal are as follows.

 |---|---|

-If you are using SingleID for the first time, you can set up the basic environment by configuring the functions in the following order.
+If you are using SingleID for the first time, you can set up the basic environment by configuring the features in the following order.

 - User synchronization through application integration (Application Registration)

-The supported range and recommended specifications for the SingleID connection environment are as follows.
+The supported SingleID connection environment and recommended specifications are as follows.

 | Windows : Windows Desktop 10 and 11 (x86 and x64 CPU Only)